sandroj87/EVOODec/README.md

 Automatical and manual deconvolution modes are availble.
 Results are shown both in a graphical and in a text form.

-A pre-loaded data set containing six pigments is available for deconvolution.
+A pre-loaded data set containing seven pigments is available for deconvolution.
 The contribuition of the oil matrix is accounted by also including the triolein (TRIO) absorption.
 The pigments actually available are:
 * Pheophytin a (Pheo-a)